LBDBK/AWRadioFramework/README.md

 - Shared Audioware volume synchronized with both Radioport and vehicle-radio volume settings.
 - Seamless mount and unmount transfer without starting a second native station.
 - Isolation between native radio stations and custom Audioware stations.

-The framework uses **Redscript, Codeware, TweakXL, and Audioware**.
-It does not require CET or Lua, and it does not use polling or `OnUpdate` loops.

 ## Requirements